zxeltor/zxeltor.StoCombat.Realtime/README.md

 An application which tracks Star Trek Online combat data in real-time, and awards the player with Unreal Tournament style achievements.

-Figure: A screenshot of the STO application with the combat statistics Grid Overlay, along with the DOUBLE KILL achievement being displayed.
+**Figure:** What the application overlays look like on top of STO.
+You can see the DOUBLE KILL achievement overlay high center screen, and the real-time combat data grid in the upper right.
 ![Overlays](https://github.com/zxeltor/zxeltor.StoCombat.Realtime/blob/master/ScreenShots/overlays_scaled.jpg)

 * [Overview](#overview)